DennisTheodoreNedry/go-evil/README.md

 Some notable features arriving in v2 are,
 1. Evil arrays `${...}`, i.e. `${"value1", "value"}$`.
 2. Functions!
 Which have different meanings depending on their function type.
-3. A fully integrated `webview` into the source code.
+3. A fully integrated `window` into the source code.
 4. You can now customize your malware by using a `compiler configuration section` aka `[]` in your code.
 5. Obfuscating the source code is now a built in option.
 6. The line terminator `;` is no longer needed.